dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 counterfactual consistency assumption, we simulate counterfactual outcomes that are different from the observed outcomes, estimate models with the simulated counterfactual outcomes, and take the averages.
-If the outcome is continuous, the noise for the simulated counterfactuals is drawn from N(0, dev) for each element in devs, otherwise the default is 0.25, 0.5, 0.75, and 1.0 standard deviations from the mean outcome.
+If the outcome is continuous, the noise for the simulated counterfactuals is drawn from N(0, dev) for each element in devs and each outcome, multiplied by the original outcome, and added to the original outcome.
 For discrete variables, each outcome is replaced with a different value in the range of outcomes with probability ϵ for each ϵ in devs, otherwise the default is 0.025, 0.05, 0.075, 0.1.
 If the average estimate for a given level of violation differs greatly from the effect estimated on the actual data, then the model is very sensitive to violations of the counterfactual consistency assumption for that level of violation.
 Next, this method tests the model's sensitivity to a violation of the exchangeability assumption by calculating the E-value, which is the minimum strength of association, on the risk ratio scale, that an unobserved